Fishing from a boat

 Tasmania’s inland waters offer great boat fishing opportunities.

 Make sure you are familiar with the rules around using a boat in Tasmania.
-Marine and Safety Tasmania (MAST) and the rules can be found on their website — mast.tas.gov.au.
+Marine and Safety Tasmania (MAST) is the regulator for boats and the rules can be found on their website mast.tas.gov.au.

 Be responsible on our inland waters